knative/docs/serving/samples/thumbnailer-go/README.md

 ### Video Thumbnail

-Now the video thumbnail.
+Now, supply the video URL and generate a video thumbnail:

 ```
 curl -X POST -H "Content-Type: application/json" -H "Host: $SERVICE_HOST" \
   http://$SERVICE_IP/image -d '{"src":"https://www.youtube.com/watch?v=DjByja9ejTQ"}'  | jq '.'
 ```

 You can then download the newly created thumbnail.
 Make sure to replace the image file name with the one returned by the previous curl request:

 ```
 curl -H "Host: $SERVICE_HOST" \